SwapnikKatkoori/VidChat/README.md

 # VidChat
-A simple way to embed video chat functionality into your web app.
+VidChat is a WebRTC Client that allows users a simple way to embed video chat functionality into your web app.